Skip to main content

 Information about the Presidential, National Merit, and Sterling Scholarships.

-Welcome to BYU!
-We're so happy you are considering coming here.
-You should apply for freshman scholarships during your senior year of high school, even if you plan to leave on your mission before attending BYU.
-As a prospective new freshman, you are eligible to apply for undergraduate scholarships beginning with the term/semester you are admitted.
+Apply for freshman scholarships during your senior year of high school, even if you plan to serve a mission before attending BYU.
+As a prospective new freshman, you are eligible to apply for undergraduate scholarships beginning with the semester/term you are admitted.
 You must complete a scholarship application by the appropriate deadline in order to be considered.
 You must also apply for admissions by the admissions deadline.
-Also, the Russell M. Nelson, Heritage, and National Merit scholarships require your ACT or SAT score for consideration.
-Make sure to send your scores to BYU.
-We will use the highest ACT or SAT score we receive, even if it's not the one on your admissions application.

 Freshman student scholarships will now include consideration of non-academic factors, including financial need as determined by the Free Application for Federal Student Aid (FAFSA).
 For awarding purposes, we will assume that if you do not complete this federal need analysis, you do not have financial need.